r-crash-course/r-crash-course.github.io/_episodes/16-bioconductor.md

 ~~~
 {: .r}

-Above `()()` is a closure, first bracet is gonna output a function (nFilter is a function that outputs a function!), while second bracet is taking paramteres for that output function.
-Closures are functional contruct that are used in more abstract programming to create for example function factory.
+Above `()()` is a closure, first bracket is gonna output a function (nFilter is a function that outputs a function!), while second bracer is taking parameters for that output function.
+Closures are functional construct that are used in more abstract programming to create for example function factory.
 If you are interested in knowing more [here](http://adv-r.had.co.nz/Functional-programming.html#closures) is good resource.
 You can also achieve the same
 goal by doing.